GoldenAchiever/year100millionbc/bestiary.md

 Tall.
 Jump good.
 Stupid.
 Run fast.
 Scared of wind!
 Scared of ant!
 Taste good.
 ## Tree-grabber
 Funny man with tail.
 Likes fruit and honey.
 If you feed, it help.
 Not smart like man, mess up easy if not show good.

+### Making Friends 101
+Living things that do not wish to eat you respond to kindness, care, or displays of strength.
+Or simply just abduct them young so they imprint on you!
+- Most living things obey simple commands on a  3-in-6 chance.
+- Trained things obey on a 4-in-6 chance.
+- Stubborn things only obey on a 2-in-6 chance.